LeonhardTissen/Krobot/README.md

 cp .env.example .env
 ```

+In order to load the save file, you will need to fill in the `SAVE_FILE` field.
+Instructions on finding your save file can be found [here](https://stardewcommunitywiki.com/Saves#Find_your_save_files).

 If you are running the webhook, you will need to fill in the `WEBHOOK_URL` field.

 If you are running the bot, you will need to fill in the `DISCORD_TOKEN` and `CHANNEL_ID` fields.